DIABETES EFFECT ON CONNECTIVE TISSUES (TENDONS / FASCIA / LIGAMENTS)

 This last sentence is a huge deal because I am not only seeing tons of younger Type II diabetics in my clinic (it’s no longer uncommon to see teens with Type II), but increasingly younger patients with Diabetic Neuropathy.
 In fact, I’ve previously shown you that as many as half of those with neuropathy don’t know it because even though it would be detected on a test, they have not had major loss of sensory or motor function (OR SEXUAL FUNCTION) —- yet.
 This is why there are studies showing that by the time people are actually diagnosed with T2D, half will have some degree of neuropathy.
 And if you have neuropathy, you will have tendon issues (HERE).
 Much of this has to do with the fact that tendinosis is both an inflammatory and a degenerative problem (HERE).

 What’s my best advice to you?
 The first point would be to realize that while sugar is heavily associated with Type II diabetes, T2D is not so much a sugar issue as it is an inflammation issue.
 In other words, there are a myriad of drivers of inflammation other than sugar that could be the chief culprit in diabetes.
-It’s is why reading THIS POST is important, and helps explain why some people go on strict low carb diets but cannot control their blood sugar.
+It’s is why reading THIS POST is important, and helps explain why some people go on strict low carb diets but cannot control their blood sugar, continuing in the vicious cycle of blood sugar dysregulation.
 I not only show you what diets typically work to combat diabetes, but how to potentially rid your body of diabetes-inducing inflammation as well.